About noble chafer beetles

 You can also download our noble chafer fact sheet

 The noble chafer is a very striking beetle with its metallic green body, speckled with white.
-The adult is approximately 20mm long and the whole body displays a brilliant iridescence which can flash copper, gold and even violet when the light strikes it.
+The adult is about 2 cm long and the whole body displays a brilliant iridescence which can flash copper, gold and even violet when the light strikes it.
 The noble chafer resembles a much more common species called the rose chafer (Cetonia aurata).
-The principal difference between them is the small triangular area (the scutellum) between the wing cases forms an equilateral triangle on the noble chafer but is elongated on the rose chafer.
+The most obvious difference between them is the small triangular area (the scutellum) between the wing cases forms an equilateral triangle on the noble chafer but is elongated on the rose chafer.
 The rose chafer is also more globular looking and lacks the ‘waist’ of the noble chafer.

 This rare beetle is associated with traditional orchards where it is dependent on old, decaying wood within live trees especially cherry, plum and apple.
 They exhibit a preference for orchards that contain mature fruit trees between 50 and 80 years old.
 These sites are vulnerable to removal or clearance, particularly if the trees are reaching the end of their productive life.
 In the New Forest they are thought to breed within old oak and beech trees – they have only been seen so far as adults visiting flowers on road verges.

 The larvae feed on decaying wood debris in hollowed trunks and boughs.
 They produce characteristic droppings, called frass, which may become abundant and accumulate like fine gravel in hollow branches or trunks.
 The adult beetle feeds on pollen and nectar from a range of umbellifers (plants with clusters of tiny flowers) on sunny days from June to August.